ICE-QTM/QTMtoolbox/README.md

 * Ctrl+L : toggle live plotting on/off

 ## Requirements / Installation
 To run the QTMtoolbox, we recommend the installation of Python 3.x through the [Anaconda distribution](https://www.anaconda.com/distribution/).
-To use the live plotting tool as a standalone application, tick "Add Anaconda to system PATH" during the installation of Anaconda, or edit the Environment Variables manually.
+To use the live plotting tool as a standalone application, tick "Add Anaconda to system PATH" during the installation of Anaconda, or edit the Environment Variables manually (see below).

 By using the Anaconda prompt, install the following packages
 * pyqt5